StratoKit/strato-db/Readme.md

 `EventQueue`: Stores events in an auto-incrementing `DB` table.
 Minimal message queue.

 `EventSourcingDB`: Implements the Event Sourcing concept in a DB via an asynchronous fork of `redux`.
 See [Server Side Redux](./Server Side Redux.md).

+`ESModel`: A drop-in replacement for JsonModel to use ESDB

 ## Install